neelsoumya/python_machine_learning/unsupervised.md

 # Unsupervised Machine Learning

-Welcome to the Unsupervised Machine Learning module!
+Welcome to the Applied Unsupervised Machine Learning module!
 This guide will help you navigate the key concepts and resources.

 ## Table of Contents